PjotrVr/king-spring-service/README.md

 - **GET /products**: fetches all products
 - **GET /products/categories**: fetches all categories
 - **GET /products/{id}**: fetches specific product by its id, if it doesn't exist then returns 404 NOT FOUND status
-- **GET /products/filter**: fetches all products and then filters them by category and price range
+- **GET /products/filter&{filter}**: fetches all products and then filters them by category and price range
+- **GET /products/search&{query}**: fetches all products and returns sorted list based on query-to-product matching algorithm

+For more detailed explanation of endpoints, read [API documentation](API_DOCS.md).

 ## Configuration
 Everything that is configurable is inside .env file.